Skip to content

 <effcss-override>`

-Starting from version 4.8.0, you can also redefine global variables with the same attributes as the Style provider (for example, size, angle, color).
-These attributes take precedence over the value from values.
+Starting with version ^4.8.0, you can also override global variables using the same attributes as Style provider (e.g., size, angle, color).
+These attributes take precedence over the value in values.
+Starting with version ^4.12.0, you can specify multiple values separated by ;:

 Starting with version ^4.9.0, you can override the color scheme of a component and its contents using the scheme attribute.
 This attribute can take the values light or dark.